What Is CVV2?

-But that doesn’t explain the acronym, which many consumers wonder about.
-It’s not too far off, though.
 CVV2 stands for “Card Verification Value 2,” which makes sense given the role it plays in the payments landscape.
-This code helps payment processors confirm that the actual card issuer is the one making a purchase, as opposed to a fraudster who purchased stolen account information online, for example.
+This code helps payment processors confirm that the actual card owner is the one making a purchase, as opposed to a fraudster who purchased stolen account information online, for example.

-The “2” still raises questions, though.
-If there’s a CVV2, there must be a CVV1, too.
-Right?
-Indeed there is, but it’s actually “a number that is encoded in the magnetic stripe data itself,” Amy Zirkle, vice president of industry affairs for Electronic Transactions Association, told WalletHub.
+If there’s a CVV2, there must be a CVV1, too, right?
+There is, but it’s actually “a number that is encoded in the magnetic stripe data itself,” according to Amy Zirkle, a senior program manager at the Consumer Financial Protection Bureau.
 “The CVV1 data is transmitted automatically when the consumer swipes or dips their card.”

 Confusing matters further, there’s also a plain old CVV to account for.
 CVV and CVV2 actually refer to the same thing: the security code printed on your credit card.
 The difference is that CVV2 technically describes the three-digit code on the back of Visa cards, in particular.
 Each major card network has its own terminology, as you can see below, and CVV is just a catch-all term for these specific credit card security codes.